 Using prior knowledge to make informed suggestions on what may happen in a scientific enquiry.

-With the children, recap the main learning from Year 3 - Forces and Magnets by answering questions on how magnetic poles interact.
-Describe what a force is and recall any forces they can remember.
+Using the starter slides, recap the main learning from Year 3 - Forces and Magnets with the children by asking them to describe what a force is and recall any forces they can remember.
 Discuss whether these are contact or non-contact forces.
+Ask them questions about how magnetic poles interact.
 Address any misconceptions before moving on to ensure that the children are building upon correct subject knowledge.

-When setting up the experiment, discuss the variables the children need to control, including the height from which they drop the ball, the level the ball is at and the shape and size of each ball.
+When setting up the experiment in the mission assignment, discuss the variables the children need to control, including the height from which they drop the ball, the level the ball is at and the shape and size of each ball.
 They should also ensure that they drop it, rather than exerting any force.
 The variable they will change is the ball.

 Rocket Thinking - Teacher Notes: A PNQ question challenges the children to think of something positive, something negative, and a question - all in response to the slide.
 Allow the children to explore different scenarios and what might happen if gravity were to be reduced by a third, or a half, or even by 70%.
 For instance, if the Earth’s gravity were to be halved, then: